Skip to main content

 shades command

-It generates shades and tints for a given color and outputs the corresponding code in config.js.
+The shades command generates shades and tints for a given color and outputs the corresponding color palette in the config.js file.
+This functionality simplifies the process of creating a consistent color scheme for your app.

 > purgetss shades [hexcode] [name]